Friday, October 24, 2025

 Math

 Our students recently started Unit 6, which incorporates skills in the area of geometry.
-This week, we learned about locating and labeling ordered pairs on a coordinate plane and investigated patterns within a number series.
+Last week, we learned about locating and labeling ordered pairs on a coordinate plane and investigated patterns within a number series.
 Within the coming weeks, our students will start to explore the hierarchy of polygons, which include triangles and quadrilaterals.
 We will work classifying shapes based on attributes using academic language related to angles and length of sides.

 Upcoming Events

-• Thursday, March 21st - Family Educator Conferences (5:00 - 8:30pm)
+• Thursday, March 20th -Early Release & Family Educator Conferences (5:00pm - 8:30pm)

-• Friday, March 22nd - NO SCHOOL: Family Educator Conferences (10:00 AM-1:30 PM)
+• Friday, March 21st - NO SCHOOL - Family Educator Conferences (10:00am - 1:30pm)

-• Friday, March 25th - SPRING BREAK BEGINS
+• Monday, March 24th - SPRING BREAK BEGINS

-• Monday, April 1st - SCHOOL RESUMES
+• Monday, Mach 31st - SCHOOL RESUMES

 Friendly Reminders